Skip to main content

 FDA approval

-Lucentis, Eylea and Beovu have been FDA-approved for use in the eye.
-But Genentech, the company that manufactures Avastin and Lucentis, has not sought FDA approval for Avastin to be used as treatment of wet AMD.
+Lucentis, Eylea, Eylea HD and Vabysmo have been FDA-approved for use in the eye.
+However, Genentech, the company that manufactures Avastin and Lucentis, has not sought FDA approval for Avastin to be used as treatment of wet AMD.

-However, Avastin was FDA-approved as a treatment for colon cancer in February 2004, and since then has been used by ophthalmologists to treat wet AMD “off-label” with great results.
-In fact, half of ophthalmologists prescribe Avastin as a first-line treatment for wet AMD.
+However, Avastin was FDA-approved as a treatment for colon cancer in February 2004, and since then has been used by ophthalmologists around the world to treat wet AMD “off-label” with great results and safety.
+In fact, half of ophthalmologists prescribe Avastin as a first-line treatment for wet AMD due to effectiveness, cost, and insurance requirements.

 Cost